 We’re using agile service design to develop both the policy and the scheme.
 This means focusing relentlessly on the needs of the people who will use it – both the people seeking retraining, and their current and potential future employers.

 It means being prepared to try things that might fail, and not becoming obsessed with trying to get everything right first time.
 We aim to iterate and improve as we go.

 Building a prototype

-After two discovery phases we're now running small-scale experiments to test our assumptions and learn about what our users need.
-For example, we’ve been doing tests about online learning and what type of support our users might need.
+After two discovery phases, we're now running small-scale experiments to test our assumptions and learn about what our users really need.
+For example, the tests we've been doing focus on online learning and what type of support people might need.

 One surprising finding from our first small scale experiment was that users were more reluctant to click and seek help than we expected.
-We’re now doing more tests to find out why that was and how our service design might need to change.
+We’re doing more tests to find out why that was, and how our service design might need to adapt to reflect this.

 The best research happens directly with users

-Like many members of my team, I have a policy background.
-Most of us are new to agile and user-centred design practices.
-So we have been through an interesting and at times challenging transformation.
 I do not think there’s anything new about being user-centred – it’s what good policy making has always been about.
-But we have often depended on intermediaries to tell us what users need (for example, talking to training providers rather than to trainees, when we should have done both).
+But we have often depended on intermediaries to tell us what users need - for example, talking to training providers rather than to trainees, when we should have done both.